-We are asking all applicants to complete the online application forms, as our team is currently working from home due to Covid-19.
-Once we can return to our offices, we hope to be able to accept paper applications for some of our funds.
+We are asking all applicants to complete the online application forms as our team is predominantly working from home.
 However, if you have any communication support needs that make reading or completing an application form difficult or impossible, please contact us to discuss alternative ways you can apply.

-I already have a grant from the Robertson Trust, can I apply under the new strategy?
+I already have a grant from the Robertson Trust, can I apply under the 2020-30 strategy?

 You can only hold one revenue grant from us at a time.
 This includes revenue funding from our previous Open Awards Programme (2016-2019/20).
-You can reapply for funding once your existing grant ends and you’ve sent us your End of Grant Report.
-You can have more than one capital grant from us, but only for different awards – these are currently Community Vehicle Grants and Community Building Grants.
+The earliest you can reapply for further revenue funding is 6 months before the end of your current grant period.
+If successful, we would not release any funds before your existing grant ends and you’ve sent us your End of Grant Report.

-However, it is possible to hold a revenue grant and a capital grant from us at the same time.
-If you have a revenue grant already and need capital funding for a vehicle or community building, or, if you have a capital grant and need revenue funding, please use our Funding checker to see which of our funds you might be able to access.
+It is possible to hold a revenue grant and a capital grant from us at the same time.
+If you have a revenue grant already and need capital funding for a vehicle, or, if you have a capital grant and need revenue funding, please view Our Funds to see which of our funds you might be able to access.